JosephLai241/nomad/README.md

 ```
 nd git diff 2    // View the diff for the 2nd file in the tree.
 ```

+### `git status`

+This subcommand restricts the tree to only display files that have been modified.
+Think `git status` in tree form.

 ## Quick Open/Edit a File